mdekalka/teamy/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8080(will create a mock data with json server and start dev server)
 npm run dev

 # build for production with minification